httpie/cli/docs/README.md

 ```

 By default, HTTPie cannot negotiate HTTP/3 without a first HTTP/1.1, or HTTP/2 successful response unless the
-remote host specified a DNS HTTPS record that indicate its support.
+remote host specified a DNS HTTPS record that indicate its support (and by using a custom DNS resolver, see bellow section).

 The remote server yield its support for HTTP/3 in the Alt-Svc header, if present HTTPie will issue
 the successive requests via HTTP/3.
 You may use that argument in case the remote peer does not support